-Fat Fiction Review: A Message of Hope —
+Fat Fiction: A Message of Hope —

 I’ve told you before, and I’ll tell you again: I’m a pretty big guy.
 I’ve got a big body.
 And I want to lose weight.
 But, I’m also a pretty slow learner when it comes to nutrition.
 I know that I need to eat fruits and vegetables, and I’m aware that eating a lot of processed foods isn’t good for me.
 But, I’m not always sure about the best way to eat—especially for weight loss.

-This is a review of the book “Fat Fiction: How (Not) to Feed a Hungry World” by Mark Schilling & Barry Popkin.
+This is a post on the book “Fat Fiction: How (Not) to Feed a Hungry World” by Mark Schilling & Barry Popkin.
 Fat fiction is a term coined by Barry Popkin, a professor of nutrition at the University of North Carolina .
 It is a term that describes the way that the food industry has “fed a hungry world” for the past several decades, by marketing food that is fattening and makes us fat and sick.
 They did this by using slick marketing techniques to convince us that we really needed to eat lots of fat and sugar and be fat and sick because…well, for no good reason.

 Recently, I fell victim to the well-intentioned, but misguided message of the “fat acceptance” movement.
 I was told that there was no way to lose weight and be healthy at the same time.
 I was told that you can only lose weight by eating less food.
 I was told that losing weight was an impossibility.
 I was told that the only way to lose weight was to starve yourself, and that depriving yourself was an effective solution for weight loss.
 I was told that it was impossible to find motivation for weight loss, and that if you weighed more than you wanted to, then you weren’t trying hard enough.
 I was told what I weighed probably wasn’t healthy, and that I should therefore try to lose weight.
 I